tplisson/az-500/1-iam/README.md

 ### Dynamic Groups
 Group membership **based on properties**
 Using Membership **rules**
-Group owners can modify group memberships
+Group owners cannot modify group memberships
+Only Group Admins can manage dynamic membership
+Only users can be a member of a security group with the dynamic user membership type

 ***Limitations***:
 - Entra ID P1 license required